 If you commute to and from your job via car, have driven your kids to and from sports practices, or have even taken the occasional trip to the movies, you may have experienced something called road rage.
 Road rage is a broad term that refers to any type of aggressive or violent behavior a driver exhibits while driving.
 While road rage can apply to drivers who are simply angry at another driver’s actions, it also refers to those who retaliate against others, and accidents can occur as a result.

-While it’s acceptable to become irritated by another driver – maybe they’re going too slowly, or they failed to signal before moving into your lane – road rage should not excuse anyone from causing an accident that may injured or kill others.
+While it’s acceptable to become irritated by another driver – maybe they’re going too slowly, or they failed to signal before moving into your lane – road rage should not excuse anyone from causing an accident that may injure or kill others.

 How Road Rage Can Cause Crashes